-I began my career at Syracuse University in 1988, continuing to do research on social influence; attitudes and attitude change still interest me today.
+I began my career at Syracuse University in 1988, continuing to do research on social influence.
 In 1995, I received my first extramural grant, a Scientist Development Award (then called a K21; now called a K01), mentored by Martin Fishbein (then at the Centers for Disease Control and Prevention in Atlanta, GA) and Michael P. Carey (now at Brown University).
-SHARP originated in 1998 when I was at Syracuse University, where the acronym first stood for “Syntheses of HIV & AIDS Research Program,” a moniker suggested by one of my lab group members as a handy name to summarize the goals of the first NIH regular research grant (R01) that I was awarded.
-In 2 decades of research focused on HIV/AIDS, it has become abundantly clear that behavior—any behavior, not just HIV risk or AIDS care—is determined not just from within the individual but also from social forces surrounding the individual, much as Kurt Lewin’s field theory would put it.
+SHARP originated in 1998 when I was at Syracuse University, where the acronym first stood for “Syntheses of HIV & AIDS Research Program,” a moniker suggested by one of my lab group members as a handy name to summarize the goals of my first NIH regular research grant (R01).
+In two decades of research focused on HIV/AIDS, it has become abundantly clear that behavior—any behavior, not just HIV risk or AIDS care—is determined not just from within the individual but also from social forces surrounding the individual, much as Kurt Lewin’s field theory would put it.
 The difference is that scientific advances have enabled us to define social forces with much greater precision.

-I have also profited with another Scientist Development Award (K18), a year-long award during which I received intensive instruction in geotemporal strategies, working especially with Ellen Cromley.
+I have also profited with another Scientist Development Award (K18), which gave me intensive instruction in spatiotemporal (geographic) strategies, working especially with UConn Prof. Ellen Cromley.
 I have been fortunately enough to receive two competing renewals of the R01 from NIMH, in 2003 and 2008.
-In the most recent one, the SHARP team broadened to focus on behavior change techniques (BCTs), working with Charles Abraham (now at Exeter University), community interventions, working with Michael P. Carey and Lori A. J. Scott-Sheldon (at Brown University), and structural interventions, working with Kim Blankenship (now at American University).
-This award ends in February, 2015, marking 20 continuous years of NIH support focusing on issues related to HIV prevention.
+In total, my colleagues and I have received two decades of continuous NIH support focusing on issues related to HIV prevention (and AIDS care).
+Recent NIH funding has continued this record, although with a broader focus.

-Over the years, I have broadened the scope of my research to focus on many other problems.
+Over the years, my colleagues and I have pursued a broader program of research.
 One emphasis is mental health.
 I have worked on techniques to reduce depression—including, so far, anti-depressants, exercise, music consumption and production, and behavioral interventions.
 I have recently expanded my focus to include physical health as well, focusing on cancer, obesity, and blood pressure.
-Many of these projects have been in collaboration with Linda S. Pescatello (since about 2010), a professor in the kinesiology department, and Tania B. Huedo-Medina (since 2006), now a professor in the allied health sciences department.
-Throughout my career, I have prided myself as a methodologist, specializing in techniques of systematic reviewing and meta-analysis.
-I run a blog on all aspects of meta-analysis here.
-You can see a list of (nearly) all of my publications on Google Scholar.
+Many of these projects seek collaborators with professors in other departments.
+Throughout my career, I have prided myself as a methodologist, specializing in techniques of systematic reviewing and meta-analysis; methodological skills help to make cross-disciplinary collaborations possible.
+I write a blog on all aspects of meta-analysis here.
+You can see listings of my publications on Google Scholar.

 If you follow SHARP’s Twitter feed, which I currently manage (though I take suggestions from others what to Tweet!).
 I tweet or re-tweet items of relevance to SHARP research projects.
 You’ll also see links to SHARP tweets on the front page of this website.